 11. Rsync

 Rsync is a file synchronization software for the efficient transfer and sync of files and directories between two hosts or machines across a network.
 It is present in all Linux systems by default.
 It is used to manage and minimize network usage.
-It is quite popular for its delta-transfer algorithm, which replicates only the difference in the source file of the local host and the existing file of the remote host.
+This Linux application is quite popular for its delta-transfer algorithm, which replicates only the difference in the source file of the local host and the existing file of the remote host.

 12. Timeshift